Gear For Salmon Fishing: A List Of Everything You Need

 Hooks

-The important thing with hooks is to use ones that wont break or bend when fighting large salmon.
-You want to match the hook to the size of your bait.
-Standard hook range from size 1/0 to size 6.
+The important thing with hooks is to use ones that won’t break or bend when fighting large salmon.
+I match the hook size to the size of the bait.
+Standard hooks range from size 1/0 to size 6.
 The octopus hook is the most common type of hook for bait fishing.

 Lures – Twitching Jig / Spinner / Spoon